-The EEM Motor is a one piece, fully encapsulated, 3 phase brushless DC (single phase AC input) motor with ball bearing construction.
-The EEM features an integral control module.
+The EEM motor is a one piece, fully encapsulated, 3 phase brushless DC (single phase AC input) motor with ball bearing construction.
+Unlike the ECM 2.3/2.5 motors, the EEM features an integral control module.

-Note: The GE TECMate will not operate the currently used EEM motor.
+Note: The GE TECMate will not currently operate the EEM motor.

-- Using a voltmeter, check for 230 volts to the motor connections L and N. If 230 volts is present, proceed to step 2.
+- 1. Using a voltmeter, check for 230 volts to the motor connections L and N. If 230 volts is present, proceed to step 2.
 If 230 volts is not present, check the line voltage circuit to the motor. - 2.
-Using a voltmeter, check for 24 volts from terminal C to either terminal 1, 2, 3, 4 or 5, depending on which tap is being used, at the motor.
-If voltage is present, proceed to step 3.
+Using a voltmeter, check for 24 volts from terminal C to either terminal 1, 2, 3, 4, or 5, depending on which tap is being used, at the motor.
+If voltage present, proceed to step 3.
 If no voltage, check 24 volt circuit to motor. - 3.
 If voltage was present in steps 1 and 2, the motor has failed and will need to be replaced.